Provable Training Data Identification for Large Language Models: Experimental results

 \subsection{Ablation Study}

-\paragraph{How does the scaling procedure affect?} To examine the effectiveness of our scaled p-value in \cref{alg:line:scale_p_value} of \Cref{alg:ctds_formal}, we compare with the vanilla method that directly uses the original p-value in \Cref{eq:pvalue}, which is close to Algorithm 2 in previous work \citep{jin2023selection}. \Cref{tab:abla_power_comparison_wiki} presents that our method consistently achieves higher power than vanilla.
-For example, at the target FDR levels $\alpha =0.1$, our method improves the power from 0.05 to 0.12 using MIN-k\% score under NeoX-20B.
-We also provide the empirical FDR in \Cref{tab:abla_fdr_comparison_wiki}, which demonstrates that the FDRs of our method are closer to the target level, thereby leading to superior powers.
-More experimental results about ArXivTection are presented in \Cref{sec:appendix:ablation_scale}.
+\paragraph{Effect of selection procedures on power. } To analyze the effect of different selection procedures, we compare our method with several alternative approaches, including BH-Storey \cite{storey2002direct}, BKY \cite{benjamini2006adaptive}, Quantile-BH \cite{benjamini2000adaptive}, and the standard BH procedure applied to unscaled p-values (Vanilla).
+We conduct experiments on the WikiMIA benchmark using three LLMs and three detection scores (Perplexity, MIN-K\%, and M-Entropy) at multiple target \metricabbr{} levels. \Cref{tab:abla_power_comparison} presents that our method consistently achieves higher power across models, detection scores, and \metricabbr{} targets.
+For example, under NeoX-20B with the MIN-K\% score at $\alpha=0.1$, our method improves power from 0.46\% to 1.65\%, a 258\% relative gain over the vanilla baseline.
+Implementation details of the baselines are provided in \Cref{appendix:baselines}, and further discussion of related methods is in \Cref{appendix:related}.

+\paragraph{Robustness of error control to variations in $\pi_{\mathrm{test}}$.} We assess the robustness of our method by evaluating its performance varying the proportion of training members in the test data, $\pi_{\text{test}}$.
+This analysis utilizes the MiniGPT-4 vision-language model \citep{zhu2024minigpt} and the VL-MIA/Flickr dataset \citep{li2024membership}.
+The detection score $T(X)$ is based on the MaxR\'{e}nyi-K\% \citep{li2024membership}, configured with hyperparameters $K=100$ and $\gamma=0.5$.
+The results presented in \Cref{fig:fdr_power_comparison_minigpt4_flickr} demonstrate that the achieved \metricabbr{} is consistently bounded by the nominal level $\alpha$ across all tested values of $\pi_{\text{test}}$, thereby validating the effectiveness of our approach.

-\paragraph{Impact of Calibration Set Size. } We investigate the effect of calibration set size on our method by evaluating FDR and power on ArXivTection with different models.
+\paragraph{Impact of calibration set size. } We investigate the effect of calibration set size on our method by evaluating \metricabbr{} and power on ArXivTection with different models.
 Specifically, let $\rho = n/m $ denote the ratio of the calibration set size to the test set size.
-We vary $\rho$ in \{0.1, 0.5, 1\}. \Cref{fig:abla:dl_fdr_vary_rho} presents that our method effectively controls FDR across all tested $\rho$ values.
-In addition, increasing the calibration set size reduces the variance of both the False Discovery Proportion (FDP) and power, resulting in more stable training data identification.
+We vary $\rho$ in \{0.1, 0.5, 1\}. \Cref{fig:abla:dl_fdr_vary_rho} presents that our method effectively controls \metricabbr{} across all tested $\rho$ values.
+In addition, increasing the calibration set size reduces the variance of \fdpabbr{}, resulting in more stable training data identification.